panva/node-oidc-provider/docs/README.md

 // You may have to take extra steps to stop the provider instance from being dereferenced and garbaged between requests export default provider.callback()
 ```

+Note: when the issuer identifier does not include the path prefix you should take care of rewriting your `${root}/.well-known/openid-configuration` to `${root}${prefix}/.well-known/openid-configuration` so that your deployment remains conform to the [Discovery 1.0](https://openid.net/specs/openid-connect-discovery-1_0.html) specification.

 ## Trusting TLS offloading proxies